peterv-bentley/evo-data-converters/README.md

 ```

 ### Publishing a new version

-On merge, there is a workflow to check whether the version has changed from what is on main, and conditionally publish the new package to Artifactory.
+On merge to main, there is a workflow to publish the new package to Artifactory.
 So, if you want to publish a new version of this package, bump the version number in the `pyproject.toml` file, and land your change to main!

 If you would like a dev build of the package, one is published on PR to GitHub artifacts where it is available for 90 days.